Why metric definitions matter more than dashboards

 Think in three layers:

 The definition layer translates data into standardized measures.
 This is where names, descriptions, formulas, owners, and source tables live.
-When dashboards pull from this layer, every view shares the same logic, no matter who built it or which tool they used.
+When dashboards pull from this layer, every view shares the same logic, regardless of who built it or which tool they used.

 Without this layer, teams rebuild metrics ad hoc inside dashboards.
-The logic is invisible, inconsistent, and hard to govern, which invites disputes and rework.
+The logic is invisible, inconsistent, and hard to govern — which invites disputes, rework, and, increasingly, AI answers that contradict each other because they're drawing from different definitions.

 Real-world misalignment hurts outcomes